codynhat/ipfs-ios-backup/README.md

 The swarm key located in the repo (`$HOME/.ipfs-ios-backup/.ipfs/swarm.key`) must be the same as other peers in the private network.
 These peers will be able to query IPNS names and IPFS objects from `ipfs-ios-backup backups list`.
 Note, however, only the node responsible for performing backups will have the private keys for IPNS and a list of performed backups.

-A current limitation exists that prevents `ipfs-ios-backup` commands from running while an IPFS daemon is running.
+A current limitation exists that prevents `ipfs-ios-backup` daemon from running while an IPFS daemon is running.

 # Architecture